cschladetsch/KAI/Readme.md

 _Kai_ is a network distributed **Object Model** for C++ with full run-time reflection, persistence, and incremental garbage collection.
 No Macros are needed to expose fields or methods to the scripting run-time.

 Kai provides three scripting languages - Pi, Rho and Tau.
 It was also the inspiration for the C# [Pyro](https://github.com/cschladetsch/Pyro) implementation, which was much easier due to .Net's reflection.

+## Purpose
+The purpose of KAI is to allow communication between networkked nodes in as simple and direct way as possible.

+This is not limited to just data transfer - rather, *computation itself* can be shared between nodes, using a distributed **Execetutor** with a common heartbeat.

+If a node is over-loaded, it can push it's load out to other peers in the *Domain* that it shares.

+This is all done via distributed object model, and a few languages.

+### Languages
+At the heart of KAI are three things: A Registry, A Domain, and some Languages.

+* Pi.
+Is RPN and is the base language.
+* Rho.
+Is like Python but has native support for continuations in its syntax.
+It transposes to Pi.
+* Tau.
+Is the Interface Definition Language (IDL) than is shared between nodes.
+In theory, it could produce code for any language.

 Kai is intended to be a framework for distributed computing.
 In this case, that term means precisely what it implies: processes can be removed, or moved or copied between nodes in the system.